Bukit Bintang Monorail station: Station layout plan

 The station has five signed exits.
-Similar to the nearby Imbi station, the Bukit Bintang station is also directly within walking distance from various other shopping centres (including the Starhill Gallery, Low Yat Plaza, Pavilion KL, Fahrenheit 88, Lot 10, Imbi Plaza and Sungei Wang Plaza).
-The station is also the only Kuala Lumpur Monorail station to include an overhead link bridge that directly connects its two train platforms, instead of a link under the monorail platforms and track.
-The station's length is also longer in comparison with certain KL Monorail stations.
+Similar to the nearby Imbi, the Bukit Bintang Monorail station is also directly within walking distance from various other shopping centres (including Starhill Gallery, Low Yat Plaza, Pavilion Kuala Lumpur, Fahrenheit 88, Lot 10, Imbi Plaza and Sungei Wang Plaza).
+The station is also the only KL Monorail station to include an overhead link bridge that directly connects its two train platforms, instead of a walkway underneath the monorail platforms and tracks.
+The station's length is also longer in comparison with the other KL Monorail stations.